 I prefer family pictures that have a relaxed but pulled-together feel.
 I don’t like things to be too matchy, but I want everything to go together.
 Usually I don’t really have a theme, but there is typically one outfit that the rest center around.
 To date my favorite pictures were the year I found a killer, black-and-white chevron shift dress for Piper.
 EEK!!
 I can’t wait to see how this year’s pictures turn out!
 (UPDATE: You can now see our family pictures here!)

 I don’t want to boast, but I think I have a bit of a knack for putting family picture outfits together.
-I’m often asked for advice so I thought I’d share my three biggest rules:
+I’m often asked for advice so I thought I’d share my three biggest rules to help you look your best:

 1. DON’T PROCRASTINATE – We always take our photos in the Fall, and I start looking for my inspiration piece in summertime, which gives me plenty of time to shop around.
 I snap photos with my phone of the pieces that I like so I have everything handy and can see how things are coming together.
 All year long I’m on the lookout for locations that would lend themselves to family photos.